 M-a-a-a-a-a-n.
 I don’t wanna read stuff like this.
 Why don’t you turn it into an open-jobs-in-archaeology bulletin board?
 I need work m-a-a-a-a-a-n.
 My trowel’s gonna rust before I find my next short-term job.

 Archaeological fieldwork?
 I was an excellent and highly dependable fieldwork guy who was not a slacker and always went the extra mile to help my fellow excavators in the field.
+My fellow fieldworkers and I always got along very well and happily with each other in the field——no interpersonal drama——no trouble at all——no complaints.
 However, much to my surprise, I was one of those people who discovered along the way that I neither liked nor enjoyed doing archaeological fieldwork.
 If you are a young person and are thinking about a future career as a professional archaeologist, I strongly suggest that you take an archaeological field school course as early as possible, preferably in your freshman year of college, if they will allow you to do it that early in your anthropology curriculum.
 If you find out that you do not enjoy doing field archaeology, then run away fast.
 Do not waste your college money on more archaeology courses.
 Try out some other aspect of anthropology or switch to another college major that shows potential for a happy work life.

-Then there was coping daily with a chronic disease I never really expected—but later understood had been present for a very long time.
+Then there was coping daily with a chronic disease I never really expected to have—but later understood had been present for a very long time.
 I will not write anymore about that disease and the coping here, but I may do so someday in another blog post.

 I have a hyper-sensitivity to poison ivy.
 The poison ivy, often present on archaeological sites, made it clear that archaeological fieldwork was no place for me.
 I had to get injections and take pills for the big breakout caused by poison ivy roots in my excavation squares at the Icehouse Bottom site (40MR23) in 1977.